Bira/octopus-carnival/_posts/2020-04-01-earth-giants.md

 neighbors, style themselves a king or queen, and begin demanding tribute.

-Hill giants fight with Stone Age weapons, which are still quite deadly due to their size and the strenght of their wielders.
+Hill giants fight with Stone Age weapons, which are still quite deadly due to their size and the strength of their wielders.
 They also have excellent throwing arms and are able to hurl boulders with more accuracy than a catapult.
 They are Chaotic Evil on account of being on Team Primordial, but if it's possible for a Friendly Giant who is Unaligned or Good to exist at all, they're probably from